LinkedIn Recommendation Widget for Websites - Poper

 No (API closed)

-Free (LinkedIn-hosted only)
+Builder (LinkedIn-hosted only)

 Bundled with popups, forms, quizzes, more widgets

 Real consultants.
 Real agencies.
-Real inquiry lift.
+Real recommendations.

 Independent strategy advisors, freelance developers, and managing agency partners who shipped Poper on personal brand and team pages.